filesender/filesender/docs/v3.0/faq/index.md

 ### SimpleSAMLphp config/authsources.php

-It will be helpfull, to use the admin modul of SimpleSAMLphp to check new settings during the setup proces.
+It will be helpfull, to use the admin module of SimpleSAMLphp to check new settings during the setup proces.
 With the activated module "admin" you can the login here: https://YOURDOMAIN/simplesaml/module.php/admin/